OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-Back in the GIS Layer Manager window click on your `elevation` raster map name to select it.
-Then in the Map Display window, to the right of the zooming buttons on the Map Display toolbar is an icon with a line graph and checkerboard on it.
+Back in the `GIS Layer Manager` window click on the `elevation.10m` raster map name to select it.
+Then in the `Map Display` window, to the right of the zooming buttons on the `Map Display` toolbar is an icon with a line graph and checkerboard on it.
 Click on that and select **Profile surface map**.
+The `@PERMANENT` mapset is automatically searched, so you can remove the qualifier.
-If it isn't automatically listed again pick an elevation map as the raster layer and press [Ok].
-The second button in from the left allows you to set out the profile line, click it then mark out a few points on the Map Display canvas.
+If the map isn't automatically listed, again pick the `elevation.10m` map as the raster layer and press [*Ok*].
+The second button in from the left allows you to set out the profile line, click it then mark out a few points on the `Map Display` canvas.
 When done go back to the Profile window and click on the eyeball button to create the plot.
 Click on the I/O button of the far right to close the profile window.

 Create a random surface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now let's create a new map.
-First set the computational region to the default
+First set the *computational region* to the default
 bounds with :menuselection:`Settings --> Region --> Set region`, ticking
-"Set from default region", and clicking [Run].
-Next select :menuselection:`Raster --> Generate
+"*Set from default region*", and clicking [*Run*].
+Next select :menuselection:`Raster --> Generate surfaces --> Fractal surface` from
-surfaces --> Fractal surface` from the menu (it's near the bottom);
+the menu (it's near the bottom);
 give your new map a name; and adjust any options you like in the "Optional"
-tab (the defaults are fine); and click [Run].
-You can then [Close] the
+tab (the defaults are fine); and click [*Run*].
+You can then [*Close*] the
 *r.surf.fractal* module's dialog window.

 .. image:: ../../images/screenshots/800x600/grass-fractal.png